 "Credit transfer" of previously completed parts happens in the my submissions tab of the submission system.

-If you have previously passed the course exam (excluding the exam for 3-credit course) and you are now expanding your course, you do not have to do the exam again.
+If you have previously passed the course exam (excluding the exam for the three credit course), and are now expanding your course, you do not have to do the exam again.

-The exercises are submitted through GitHub and marking the exercises as done on the submission system.
+The exercises are submitted through GitHub and marking them as done on the submission system.

-If you are submitting exercises from different parts to the same repository, use some sensible system for naming your directories.
+If you are submitting exercises from different parts to the same repository, use an appropriate system for naming your directories.
 You can of course create a new repository for each part.
 If you are using a private repository, add mluukkai as a collaborator.

 Exercises are submitted one part at a time.
-When you have once submitted exercises for a part, you can no longer submit any more exercises for that part.
+Once you have submitted exercises for a part, you can no longer submit any more exercises for that part.

-The MOSS system for detecting plagiarism is used to check exercises submitted to GitHub.
-If code from model answers is found on GitHub, or if multiple students hand in the same code, the situation is handled according to the policy on plagiarism of the University of Helsinki.
+A system for detecting plagiarism is used to check exercises submitted to GitHub.
+If code is found from model answers or multiple students hand in the same code, the situation is handled according to the policy on plagiarism of the University of Helsinki.